twosharprocks/UADEL-CYBER-BOOTCAMP-2022/08-Network-Fundamentals/1-13_netadr.md

 * 100010001111011111000111011001010001101000110110

 Determine what this binary data represents.
-MAC Address = 88F7C7651A36
+MAC Address = 88F7C7651A36 `Technicolor CH Usa Inc`

 _Hint: This may translate to an IP address, but it is not actually an IP address_.